 Optimizing your JavaScript for search engines ensures your content is easily discoverable and ranks well.
 Here’s how to make sure your JavaScript and SEO work together seamlessly:

-Server-Side Rendering Techniques
+Consider Server-Side Rendering (SSR)

 Server-side rendering (SSR) generates your website’s HTML on the server.
 This approach delivers fully formed web pages to the user’s browser, making it easier and faster for search engine crawlers to understand and index your content.
 It’s particularly helpful for websites with dynamic content, as it ensures that all content is available to search engines immediately.
 While client-side rendering (CSR) can create SEO challenges, SSR improves loading speed for both users and crawlers, which is why Google still recommends it.
 Not all bots can execute JavaScript, so SSR ensures your site is accessible to all search engines.